 A culture coach can help answer questions that employees might not feel comfortable asking their managers.

-When leaders make bad decisions or mistakes, they have a prime opportunity to build trust.
+When employees and leaders make bad decisions or mistakes, they have a prime opportunity to build trust.
 Showing authenticity and vulnerability is the best approach.
-Ignoring failures or, even worse, passing the blame, hurts employee trust.
+Ignoring failures or, even worse, passing the blame, hurts trust.
 Don't gloss over these moments and hurry to find new solutions.
 Use them as opportunities to show you're human.

 Turnover is never fun or easy, but you can add some joy by celebrating an employee leaving for a new job.
 This allows coworkers to say their final goodbyes and ensures you're not burning any bridges.
 It also shows remaining employees that your organization values them and their hard work.